 During the beginning of my transition to a more sustainable and zero waste lifestyle, I tried my hardest to refuse as many straws as possible.
-Unfortunately, it looks like waiters and waitresses will continue to put straws into people’s drinks, despite how much you try to refuse them.
+Unfortunately, it looks like waiters and waitresses will continue to put straws in people’s drinks, despite how much you try to refuse them.
 But, what’s the big deal?

-According to This county is on a mission to stop straws sucking the life out of our oceans “it is estimated that by 2050, the weight of all of the plastic in the ocean will be more than the weight of all the fish”.
-These numbers aren’t widely talked about in mainstream media, but that doesn’t mean they aren’t important.
-The lack of coverage has resulted in people not refusing plastic straws and other useless disposable plastic items.
+According to This country is on a mission to stop straws sucking the life out of our oceans “it is estimated that by 2050, the weight of all of the plastic in the ocean will be more than the weight of all the fish”.
+These numbers aren’t widely discussed in mainstream media, but that doesn’t mean they aren’t important.
+The lack of coverage has resulted in people not thinking twice about accepting plastic straws and other useless disposable plastic items.
 Is there a way that we can get the actual employees and places themselves to stop offering these useless items?

 In 2017, restaurant, diner, and cafe owners in Seattle Washington, conducted a little experiment.
 They got rid of all of the straws in their drinks to see if people noticed that something was missing.
 Guess what?
 Only a few people asked for the straws.
 As a result, the city of Seattle has decided to go through with a ban on plastic straws, with the possibility for more plastic items being banned in the future.
 This hasn’t officially happened as of yet, but it’s exciting to see more and more places deciding to ban or put a tax on these unnecessary plastic items.
-Many places are supplying a biodegradable paper straw alternative, but it’s important to note the amount of money that these restaurants, diners, and cafes will save by not constantly purchasing plastic straws.
+Many places are supplying a biodegradable paper straw alternative, but it’s also important to note the amount of money that these restaurants, diners, and cafes will save by not constantly purchasing plastic straws.

 For more information on the plastic ban please visit these websites: